-Last week I was invited to a time management seminar.
-I wasn’t able to attend but the question haunted me.
+I was invited to a time management seminar.
 Time management?
 Really?
 I began to wonder.
 Can time really be managed?
 That question kept repeating in my mind until evening when I went to bed.
-It took me awhile to get to sleep.
-The debate kept rolling over and over in my mind like a pair of pants in the dryer, with a quarter in one pocket.
+The debate rolled over and over in my mind like a pair of pants in the dryer, with a quarter in one pocket.

 I finally drifted off and found myself dreaming about it.
 I had been given the assignment of disassembling Big Ben and the sending parts out for cleaning.
 I took my job very seriously and demanded to see Sir Benjamin Hall, who ordered the original fourteen-ton bell in 1859.
 Of course, no one could put me in touch with him and I was incensed.
 I decided Big Ben was behind the times and searched out a new bell maker.
 Since I knew that the Swiss make incredibly accurate time pieces, I contacted Axel Acklin, whom I was told, comes from a long line of watchmakers and was now employed by Ryser Kentfield, one of the most well-known watchmakers in Switzerland.
-I felt the best way to get him on board was to show him a good time, so I hired Kala who told me her name means ‘time’ in Sanskrit.
-She said my request was untimely, but would see what she could do.
-In less than two shakes of a lamb’s tail, Axel was on the job.
+I hired him to help with Big Ben but soon became aware of some issues that could hinder the project.

 Suddenly, he was like a drill sergeant shouting out directives in perfect English.
 The strange thing is, he yodeled after each order.